ZDVokoun/sharepoint-file-scraper/README.md

 # Sharepoint File Scraper
 A script for scraping file links from Sharepoint 2013 site.
-After running the script, you will get list of links to all files on Sharepoint which you can download using e. g. `wget`.
+After running the script, you will get list of links to all files on Sharepoint which you can then download using e. g. `wget`.
 Before using the script, run `npm install` to download dependencies.